 The Whole Counsel of God

-Who is the Gospel for?
-Does the Christian Gospel seem more palatable for a suburban context?
-It might seem that a learned man like the Apostle Paul would feel more comfortable preaching to philosophers, Stoics, and Epicureans rather than the common men and women of the city.
-As Dr. Martyn Lloyd-Jones demonstrates in his message on Romans 1:14, this could not be further from the truth.
-Show Paul a soul – whether that soul be wise/unwise, Greek/Barbarian, rich/poor, slave/free – and he will preach the Gospel to them with great profundity and fullness.
-In this challenging message, Dr. Lloyd-Jones holds up Paul as an example of what it means to be a Gospel Christian.
-We cannot forget, like Paul, that we are under obligation to all mankind.
-There is a universal need of all nations and all types of people to hear the Gospel.
-Dr. Lloyd-Jones provocatively says, if preachers today cannot preach to everybody, they should not preach to anybody.
-Gospel preachers must develop an ability to preach to a range of people.
-Otherwise we will give the impression that the Gospel is only for a certain type of person.
+For whom is the gospel?
+Does the Christian gospel seem more palatable for a suburban context?
+It might seem that a learned man like the apostle Paul would feel more comfortable preaching to philosophers, stoics, and epicureans rather than the common men and women of the city.
+As Dr. Martyn Lloyd-Jones demonstrates in his message on Romans 1:14 titled “The Whole Counsel of God,” this could not be further from the truth.
+Show Paul a soul – whether that soul be wise or unwise, Greek or Barbarian, rich or poor, slave or free – and he would preach the gospel to them with great profundity and fullness.
+In this challenging message, Dr. Lloyd-Jones holds up Paul as an example of what it means to be a gospel Christian.
+The Christian cannot forget that, like Paul, they are under obligation to all humanity.
+There is a universal need of all nations and all people to hear the gospel.
+Dr. Lloyd-Jones provocatively says that if preachers today cannot preach to everybody, they should not preach to anybody.
+Gospel preachers must develop an ability to preach to a range of people otherwise they will give the impression that the gospel is only for a certain type of person.
 Humbly listen as Dr. Lloyd-Jones dispels false ministry methods and calls Christians to once again impart the whole counsel of God to the whole world.